Brightline: Cocoa–Orlando

 The line between Cocoa and Orlando is the only segment that did not have existing track or right-of-way owned by FEC.
 Originally, the Central Florida Expressway Authority (CFX) believed it could accommodate building new tracks for the project within the BeachLine Expressway's 300 ft right-of-way.
 This segment of the proposed line would operate at speeds of up to 125 mph.
 Other high-speed rail corridors have in the past been built next to highways – for example, the Cologne–Frankfurt high-speed rail line runs parallel to the A3 federal highway for more than half of its 180 km length.

 CFX began negotiations with Deseret Ranch, which owns the land just south of the BeachLine, to purchase additional land in order to widen the right-of-way.
-According to a pact made on July 16, 2013, CFX tentatively agreed to pay $12 million for an extra 200 ft along the 22 mi BeachLine corridor between Cocoa and Orlando International Airport.
+According to a July 2013 pact, CFX tentatively agreed to pay $12 million for an extra 200 ft along the 22 mi BeachLine corridor between Cocoa and Orlando International Airport.
 In early October 2013, CFX and All Aboard Florida reached a formal purchase agreement for the land required for the right-of-way.
 Although construction of the segment was originally slated to begin in early 2015, it didn't start until May 22, 2019.

 Also in October 2013, the Greater Orlando Aviation Authority (GOAA) board approved development of a station and maintenance facility on Orlando International Airport property, as well as an easement to build track between the station and the mainline to the coast.

 For the initial opening of the line, it is single-tracked for most of the route.
 However all its bridges and infrastructure are designed for two tracks, thus making future upgrading easier.